 Walmart continues to blame outside factors—the food stamps cut, the ACA, and the government shutdown—for dwindling sales.
 But the real reason for its troubles?
 Its own business model.

 Wal-Mart touches more consumers than virtually any other company—140 million customers each week.
 The registers at its 4,135 U.S. stores ring up millions of transactions every day.
 Its sophisticated IT systems collect a wealth of information about the supply chain, the behavior of consumers, and real-time action in the consumer economy.
 And yet at some level, America’s largest retailer remains remarkably clueless about what is happening in the economy.

-From the disappointment in the Obama technology failures to investor Dan Loeb’s secrets, The Daily Beast brings you best in business journalism from the past week.
+From the man behind American suburban mindmeld to the famed Moon family, The Daily Beast brings you the best in business journalism from the week of November 16, 2013.

 With an Ohio Walmart hosting a holiday food drive for its own workers, The Daily Beast's Michael Tomasky criticizes the notoriously stingy company for not paying them more.

 How LBJ passed the ’64 Civil Rights Act—by lying, schmoozing, charming, and threatening—is dramatized in the new Broadway play, starring Bryan Cranston.